vaginessa/DroidManager/README.md

 An Android device manager application

-By using this software, you agree to abide by the conditions stated in [LICENSE.md](LICENSE.md).
+By using this software, you agree to abide by the license stated in [LICENSE.md](LICENSE.md).

 ## Screenshot